Which children get priority

 - West Hove Infant School in Portland Road is linked with Hove Junior School in Portland Road

-- West Hove Infant School in Connaught Road is linked with Hove Junior School in Holland Road
+- West Hove Infant School in Holland Road is linked with Hove Junior School in Holland Road

 5. Other children who apply